juanfernandes/juanfernandes-uk/src/now/now.md

 keywords: now, freelance website designer, frontend developer, reading, watching, work

 ---
+## Personal
+* Spent the weekend in Norwich with my daughter, the middle child, as she had her final martial arts testing and then on Sunday I watched her and others get their black belt and certification.
+* No change on the house situation - still unsold.
+We're trying a new company to help sell the house and if it doesn't work, then we'll be taking the house to auction.

 ## Watching
 * [Dexter](https://www.themoviedb.org/tv/1405-dexter "Dexter")
   Rewatch: Dexter Morgan, a blood spatter pattern analyst for the Miami Metro Police also leads a secret life as a serial killer, hunting down criminals who have slipped through the cracks of justice.